johto/pg_pb3_ld/README.md

   1. In `disabled` mode the `formats` protocol fields are never present.
   2. In `libpq` mode the `formats` fields contain one byte per field in the set.
 A zero byte ('\x00') means the value is in text format, and a one ('\x01') means the value is in binary.
-As a special case, if this field is omitted, all values are in text format.
+As a special case in this mode, if this protocol field is omitted, all values are in text format.
   3. In `omit_nulls` mode the `formats` protocol fields only contain entries for non-NULL values.
   4. The `full` mode works exactly the same way as the `libpq` mode, except the field is never omitted.